-\paragraph{Extensions} Although we assume the distribution of $\bz$ given $K$ to be exactly $\Ncal(\bzero, \bI_K)$, this is not necessary.
-Our proofs only rely on the first four moments of $\bz$, therefore, all results remain valid if we swap $\Ncal(\bzero, \bI_K)$ by a distribution that matches all of its moments (including mixed ones) up to order four.
+\begin{remark} We assume throughout that the distribution of $\bz$ given $K=k$ is exactly $\Ncal(\bzero, \bI_k)$, but this is not strictly necessary.
+Our proofs only rely on the first four moments of $\bz$, therefore, all results remain valid if we swap $\Ncal(\bzero, \bI_k)$ by a distribution that matches all of its moments (including mixed ones) up to order four. \end{remark}